 British Embassy in your host country

-You can find a full list of all the British Embassies and Consulates and the support services they are able to provide via the Foreign and Commonwealth Office (FCO) World Organisations listings.
+You can find a full list of all the British Embassies and Consulates and the support services they are able to provide via the Foreign Commonwealth and Development Office (FCDO) Find a British embassy, High Commission or Consulate - GOV.UK (www.gov.uk) listings.